 Maybe you’re more interested in your bottom line than in employee satisfaction, in which case you should still take the need for internal communications seriously.
 The Holmes Report found that companies with effective internal communication strategies offered their shareholders 47% higher returns.
 Among the 400 companies surveyed, $37 billion was lost because of employee misunderstandings or errors caused by poor communication.

-Clearly, having a strong company-wide communications strategy in place can mean the difference between making money or losing money.
+Clearly, having a strong company-wide communications strategy in place, for example a real-time internal communications app for employees, can mean the difference between making money or losing money.